 - U.S. Department of State Travel Warnings are issued to indicate that a traveler should consider very carefully if they should travel to the country.
 Risks associated with travel to these destinations may include unstable government, on-going civil war, intense crime, or frequent terrorist attacks.
 Many of these Travel Warnings have been in effect for years.

-MSU study abroad programs cannot travel to destinations with a U.S. Department of State Travel Warning without a waiver from the university.
+MSU education abroad programs cannot travel to destinations with a U.S. Department of State Travel Warning without a waiver from the university.
 Waiver requests are reviewed by the Risk and Security Assessment Committee and approved by the Provost.

 - U.S. Department of State Students Abroad provides useful, easy-to-access information for students from the U.S. traveling abroad.